United House, Notting Hill: the latest offering from The Office Group

 Established in 1998, Fusion By Design has created incredible projects for some of the biggest brands in the leisure and hospitality industry.
 Currently working on a multitude of exciting projects, the practice is in the completion stages of a design in Bristol called The Bristol & Bath Rum Distillery, as well as the new café facility at the Bombay Sapphire gin distillery, working alongside GWP architects.

-‘Hotel design is experiencing a move towards front of house areas that are more than just a lobby or a bar.
+‘Discussing what excited us, we wanted a concept idea that was loose enough to relate to a variety of visitors, but also epitomised Fusion By Design as a company.
+And nothing is better than a good Yorkshire brew!
+Hotel design is experiencing a move towards front of house areas that are more than just a lobby or a bar.
 This is the direction a lot of our hospitality clients are heading, even outside of the hotel sector.
-They desire venues that can be accessed across the day by a varied client base, making their offer an all day one.
-In one of our latest projects in Bristol, we have spaces that provide teaching and educational experiences as well as standard bar and dining facilities.
-This expands the offer even more.’
+They desire venues that can be accessed across the day by a varied client base, making their offer an all day one,’ Fusion by Design tells us.

 Inspiration for your next read